Optimizing My Horse’s Diet

 Preservatives, pelletizers & binders can also damage the delicate balance of good and bad bacteria in the gut microbiome (contributing to gut dysbiosis & various digestive woes), and can contribute to the overall inflammatory burden, trigger respiratory distress, can be carcinogenic, can irritate & damage sensitive internal tissues, etc.

 By-products (Ag industry leftovers) can be much more difficult to digest than whole foods which include the most nutritious part of a plant.
 For example, the soybean hull is the hard outer shell, used by the plant to protect the inner seed, therefore is typically contaminated with pesticides and is lectin-rich (lectins are pro-inflammatory).
-Contrary to popular belief, we believe that beet pulp, a by-product of the sugar beet industry, is difficult for horses to breakdown in the hind-gut, in some cases leads to chronic hind-end weakness that can be resolved when beet pulp is removed from the diet.
-Since horses are hind-gut fermenters, we don’t think beet pulp is ever worth the risk, especially when there are so many other more nutritious plants available that don’t pose any concerns.
+Contrary to popular belief, we believe that beet pulp, a by-product of the sugar beet industry, is very difficult for horses to breakdown in the hind-gut, in some cases leading to chronic hind-end weakness that can be resolved when beet pulp is removed from the diet.
+Since horses are hind-gut fermenters, beet pulp isn’t worth the risk, especially when there are so many other more nutritious plants available that don’t pose concerns.

 ______________________________________________________________